Sunday, May 31, 2026

 If you're wondering why Riot can't announce something for 2XKO in a major fighting game event after or before Top 8 like other developers, well, since 2XKO is a free-to-play fighting game, I think the team has the flexibility to make announcements anytime.
 Here's the thing; they announced Caitlyn at the Game Awards last year.
 In the previous Weekly Warmup, Akali and Senna were announced.
 Because of it, since the Season 2 trailer didn't drop at Evo Japan, it will drop one day before launch.

 But then, I have realized something.
 Remember the God release schedule in SMITE 1 that involves releasing new Gods in February, April, June, August, October and December in Years 6-9?
 If the new Champion releases are mostly separate from new season releases since Akali came out in April, this apparently brought me to believe that Senna is possibly coming out in June.
 That's explains why the Season 2 trailer didn't drop at Evo Japan.
-In fact, the Season 2 trailer might not drop at all since new character releases are mostly separate from new season releases.
-And with Summer Game Fest getting closer, I'm speculatively thinking that the Senna trailer might drop there.
+In fact, the Season 2 trailer might not drop at all since new character releases are mostly separate from new season releases and I don't think the Senna trailer is gonna roll at the Summer Game Fest.

 And here's another thing.
 Each season lasts up to 16 weeks, right?
 Season 1 launched in January with the launch of Caitlyn, and Akali launched in April, so evidence of shifting from having five seasons to three seasons and separating new season launches from new character launches strongly suggest that May and September will see new season launches while June, August, October and December will see new character launches, akin to the God release schdule in SMITE 1 during Years 6-9.
 Instead of me telling you, let's take a look at the rest of the release schedule.